CantaraJS/cantara/docs/docs/introduction.md

 ---
 id: introduction
-title: What is Cantara...
+title: Introduction
-sidebar_label: What is Cantara?
+sidebar_label: Introduction
 ---

-# ...and what problems does it solve?
+# What is Cantara?

 Cantara stands for: **C**reate **A** **N**ode, **T**ypeScript **A**nd **R**eact **A**pplication